thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

 ![image](../assets/38/f2/01lD324KdLo7QpdBw.png)

-Using a linear scale y-axis is a bad choice for this data due to extreme price fluctuations in some boroughs (e.g. outliers like Kensington’s 27.9 million or Lambeth’s 7 million property sales cause havok)
+Using a linear scale y-axis is a bad choice for this data due to extreme price fluctuations in some boroughs (e.g. outliers like Kensington's 27.9 million or Lambeth's 7 million property sales cause havok)

 ![image](../assets/36/11/01lD327Aq4NP9mM65.png)